Just0Lina/Just0Lina/README.md

 ### Hi there 👋
-## Hello, I'm Savin Anton
+## Hello, I'm Alina Pashkova

 ### I'm backend C/C++ developer

-I study in 21 school and in NSTU on applied mathematic.
+I study in 21 school and in NSU on FIT.

 ### Skills and Tools